ErdeszGyorgy/Geekworm-X1202-UPS/README.md

 echo "debugfs  /sys/kernel/debug  debugfs  defaults  0  0" | sudo tee -a /etc/fstab
 Then reboot.

-This GPIO16 number like gpio585 must be set in the
+This GPIO16 number like gpio585 must be set in the battery.py file in this line:
+# Path to the GPIO value file
+gpio_value_path = "/sys/class/gpio/gpio587/value"

 ## Set the charging manually